kwanwantku/stopwatch/README.md

 #Run the SpeedTest tasks and explain the results

-1. append 50,000 characters to a String.
+1.append 50,000 characters to a String.
 Display length of the result (Don't display the string, of course)

 >Append 50,000 chars to String